 It’s natural to feel afraid when trying out something new.
 That’s what Anthony Bourdain experienced, too, during his first time eating local food in Tokyo.
 The key is to take the plunge, in a way that feels the easiest, but take it anyhow.

 As per Anthony Bourdain, “a successful restaurant demands that you live on the premises for the first few years, working seventeen-hour days …” He added, “You must be fluent in … the Kabbala-like intricacies of health codes, tax law, fire department regulations, environmental protection laws, building code, occupational safety and health regs, fair hiring practices, zoning, insurance, the vagaries and back-alley back-scratching of liquor licenses, the netherworld of trash removal, linen, grease disposal.”
 Phew!

 In business, information is key.
 Even if it’s a rumour, it’s still good to know.
 “I like to tell selected people things in supposed confidence a few times a week, for fun.
 Later, when it comes back to me it provides an interesting road map of data transfer, a barium meal, revealing who squeals and to whom.”

 Following a disciplined routine

 Because that’s the secret to being a “serious, capable and responsible” professional.

 When a down-in-the-dumps Anthony Bourdain met Bigfoot and asked for an advance salary of $25, Bigfoot lent him $200, despite not being in touch with Bourdain for more than a decade.
 In spite of his flaws, this was a big leap of faith on Bigfoot’s part.
 Needless to say, Bourdain didn’t let him down.

 Being humble and reflective

-Every word in the book is a lesson in humility, which proves how much of it the man, Anthony Bourdain, himself had.
+Every word, quote, and life lesson in the book is a tutorial on humility, which proves how much of it the man, Anthony Bourdain, himself had.
 Hope his soul is resting in peace and cooking up a storm wherever he is.